 Members present: Lisa, Betsy, Marny, Anna, George, Jo, Diana, Karen and Guests: Barbara Franck and Martha Hanks-Nicoll, Meeting began at 6:36 PM at the library and via Zoom.

 Approval of July Meeting Minutes The July 8th Minutes were discussed.
-Two changes were suggested (correct spelling of Marny’s name & removal of a sentence about the book sale publicity).
-Motion to accept the minutes as amended was then approved.
-Reports: Treasurer The treasurer’s report was read & approved.
+Two changes were suggested (correct spelling of Marny’s name & removal of a sentence about the book REPORTS Treasurer The treasurer’s report was read & approved.
 Director The Director was present via zoom.
 Due to technical difficulties her report was difficult to hear but was summarized in the Trustees report.
 Noted activities planned for the library include a Story Walks program & a new book discussion both slated for September Trustees Meeting: Publicity: We discussed this in relation to the used book sale.
 Marny will put together a flier and announcements for the New Salem email newsletter.

 Meeting was adjourned at 8:29PM.
 Next meeting: Wednesday September 8 at 6:00 PM Respectfully submitted, Jo Ellen Boskind, Secretary